ofajardo/pyreadr/README.md

 Atomic vectors as described before can also be directly read, but as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.

+Only single pandas data frames can be written into R data frames.

 ### More on writing files